-8. Entries may be submitted through our website starting on September 9, 2016.
-The deadline for submissions is 11:59 p.m. on Sunday November 20, 2016.
-Voting for semifinalists is open Friday November 25, 2016 through 11:59 pm on Sunday December 4, 2016.
-The final winners will be chosen by a panel of judges from Georgia Public Broadcasting and the Georgia Governor’s Office of Highway Safety.
-Winners will by contacted by December 8, 2016 and will be publicly announced during the second day of the GHSA High School Football Championships on December 10, 2016.
+8. Entries may be submitted through GPB.org website starting on September 9, 2017.
+The deadline for submissions is 11:59 PM on Sunday, November 19, 2017.
+Voting for finalists is open Monday, November 27, 2017 through Sunday, December 3, 2017.
+Winners will be contacted by December 7, 2017 and will be announced during the GHSA High School Football Championships on December 8 and 9, 2017.

-10. All entries must be submitted in digital format.
-These files must be posted online via YouTube, and the link must be listed on the entry form.
+9. All entries must be submitted in digital format.
+These files must be posted online via YouTube and a link will be listed on the entry form.

-12. No professional assistance is allowed.
+11. No professional assistance is allowed.
 Adults may assist with production but are limited to verbal guidance only.
-Adults are allowed to be actors or cameramen but not content contributors.
+Adults are allowed to be actor or cameramen but not content contributors.

-13. Content must comply with all local, state and national laws of the United States.
-Content must not 1) promote illegal behavior; 2) support racial, religious, sexual or other invidious prejudice; 3) advocate sexual or violent exploitation; 4) violate rights established by law or agreement; 5) invade the privacy of any person; or 6) be otherwise inappropriate as determined by Georgia Public Broadcasting in its sole and conclusive determination.
+12. Content must comply with all local and national laws of the country of origin and the United States.
+Content must not 1) promote illegal behavior; 2) support racial, religious, sexual, or other invidious prejudice; 3) advocate sexual or violent exploitation; 4) violate rights established by law or agreement; 5) invade the privacy of any person; or 6) be otherwise inappropriate as determined by Georgia Public Broadcasting in its sole and conclusive determination.

-18. Awards will be presented as follows: One (1) First Place: The piece will be aired in the broadcast of the 2016 GHSA High School Football Championships, and the winner will receive one (1) Apple MacBook Pro, plus any other prizes donated before the end date; Two (2) Second Place: The piece will be aired in the broadcast of the 2016 GHSA High School Football Championships, and the winner will receive one (1) iPad, plus any other prizes donated before the end date.
+16. Awards will be presented as follows: One (1) First Place winner: The video will be aired in the broadcast of the 2017 GHSA High School Football Championships, and the winner will receive a Macbook Pro provided by GOHS before the end date; Two (2) Second Place winners: The videos will be aired in the broadcast of the 2017 GHSA High School Football Championships and each winner will receive an iPad Air provided by GOHS before the end date.